 A well-designed blender can blend up parsley heads into a refreshing smoothie, where you’re getting all of the health benefits of parsley in an easily digestible form.

-Cheap ones may struggle to chop it up, but a powerful blender, like this Cuisinart model I’ve been using for years, will turn parsley into an extremely healthy, dark green puree.
+Cheap ones may struggle to chop it up, but a powerful blender, like this one I’ve been using for years, will turn parsley into an extremely healthy, dark green puree.

 Cleansing Parsley Smoothie